clarkbains/1405_Practice_Problems/Docs/Problem_3.md

 * `[1] - Add a course` should ask for the course name, and course code.
 After asking, it should print out a statement saying `Added {course_name}, course id is {course_id}`

 * `[2] - Drop a course` should say `Removed {course_name} from your courses`

+An invalid input number should print out a message, and exit.
+This program does not need to loop

 ---
 Syntax to know:
 * `if` allows your program to be a little smart.
 If the condition is true, then the `{do this}` code will be run.
 Note that is must be indented in a similar fashion to below.